simpleviewinc/mongolayer/README.md

 ## 7/21/2017 - 1.4
 - Virtuals have become a whole smarter.
 You can now specify a virtual field as having requiredFields and requiredHooks.
 If you reference that field in a find() fields obj, it will automatically include the requiredFields and hooks.
 This makes working with relationships and virtuals much simpler.
 - Relationships can now be executed simply by adding the field to your fields obj, without needing to ask for dependent keys and the hook.
 See Populating Relationships for more info.
-- `options.castDocs === false` behavior has changed.
+- find() `options.castDocs === false` behavior has changed.
 If it's specified, and a truthy fields obj is passed, it will *only* return the specified fields.
 This differs from native mongodb, which will continue to return _id even if it's not asked for.
 This makes the downstream from queries simpler to work with as you only receive what you ask for.
 Nested empty `{}` and `[]` will always be trimmed from the final result.
 See castDocs in find() for more information.
-- `options.castDocs === false` and passing fields is the recommended default behavior for all queries where performance matters as it forces you to specify only the fields you want.
+- find() `options.castDocs === false` and passing fields is the recommended default behavior for all queries where performance matters as it forces you to specify only the fields you want.
+- BREAKING - Virtuals can no longer be referenced in hooks.
+This is for capability when working with `castDocs === false` and `castDocs === true`.
+In general if you need data created via a virtual inside a hook, you should be creating that data with a hook instead.
+- Aggregate now supports hooks, `beforeAggregate` and `afterAggregate`
+- Aggregate now supports `options.castDocs` and `options.virtuals` for utilizing virtuals when returning data via aggregate
+- Fixed potential RSS memory expansion issue due to usage of `WeakMap()`.

 # Documentation